Skip to main content

 Economic Structure

 It is necessary to understand the nature, structure, and trends of the region’s economy to determine its strengths and weaknesses.
 There are several data sources that are used in analyzing the local economic structure of the region.
 The following section will seek to describe regional trends in the industry clusters for the entire RVAR CEDS region.
 An outline of the region’s largest 50 employers is provided below.
-It will assist with understanding the local economy and demonstrate that most of the region’s largest employers are in the industries of government, healthcare, education, banking and insurance, and retail.
+The region’s largest employment sectors are healthcare, manufacturing, and education, which have all experienced multimillion-dollar investments over the past few years.
+The economy is also expanding through new efforts in high tech entrepreneurship, tourism, and outdoor activities.

 1. Roanoke Memorial Community Hospital